felix-seifert/serverless-on-heroku/README.md

 # Serverless on Heroku [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 [Heroku](https://heroku.com/) is a webservice where users can run simple web applications for free for a limited number of hours per month.
-The obvious approach would be to run serverless applications (Functions-as-a-Service) which are billed per second and run only when end users request them.
-However, Heroku does not offer the option to deploy serverless applications off-the-shelf.
+The obvious approach would be to run [Functions as a Service](https://www.sumologic.com/glossary/function-as-a-service/) to match resource supply from the server side and resource requirement from the end users' side.
+Such an implementation of a serverless application "sleeps" as long as there is no need for it.
+Once a user requests the function's results, the function is started and consumes only resources during its execution.
+However, Heroku does not offer the option to deploy serverless applications off-the-shelf to bill the customer per second.

-In the following tutorial, we describe a way on how to use [Heroku's one-off dynos](https://devcenter.heroku.com/articles/one-off-dynos), which are usually [not addressable via HTTP requests](https://devcenter.heroku.com/articles/one-off-dynos#formation-dynos-vs-one-off-dynos), to process Functions-as-a-Service with arguments provided via environment variables.
+In the following tutorial, we describe a way on how to use [Heroku's one-off dynos](https://devcenter.heroku.com/articles/one-off-dynos), which are usually [not addressable via HTTP requests](https://devcenter.heroku.com/articles/one-off-dynos#formation-dynos-vs-one-off-dynos), to process Functions as a Service with arguments provided via environment variables.

 ## Table of Contents